triangle1111/BFGS/README.md

 # Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm

-The R project for Online Statistical Inference in Federated Learning with Differential Privacy.This project contains multiple R script files that implement different algorithms for the paper, including LocalSGD, FedSGD, CSL and BFGS algorithms.
-Each script file implements the core logic of the corresponding algorithm and provides examples of related functions.
+### Purpose
+This repository contains all the data, functions, scripts to run simulations and analysis, and scripts to generate plots for the paper "Online Statistical Inference in Federated Learning with Differential Privacy".

 ### Pre-requisites
 1. Installation of R (Version 4.4.2)